timsullivan25/SimulationSandbox/README.md

 # SimulationSandbox

-A class library that allows various types of simulations to be performed and connected through algebraic expressions.
+A flexible Monte Carlo simulator that uses algebraic expressions to define and connect simulations.

 ## Overview